On with the Dance (film): Cast

-Preservation status
+Preservation

-The film is preserved at George Eastman House(w/Italian titles) and an excerpt appears in a Paramount promotional.
+With no prints of On With The Dance located in any film archives, it is considered a lost film.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.

 Reception

 The Evening Post wrote that Mae Murray's work with David Powell was a "revelation", and that her dance work in the film was one of its "outstanding features".
 Toronto Star noted the film as a success and wrote than fans of Mae Murray and David Powell will hail the two stars returning to headline George Fitzmaurice next film The Right to Love.
 The Milwaukee Journal wrote that the film played Mae Murray's "dainty little figure and delightful dancing" to advantage.

 In popular culture

 An excerpt of the film is seen in the Paramount promotional film The House That Shadows Built (1931).